 Different Canadian institutions use different conversion scales, so the same percentage may map to different grade points.

 Credits control weighting.
-Higher-credit courses have a larger impact, so one low grade in a high-credit course can significantly reduce GP
+Higher-credit courses have a larger impact, so one low grade in a high-credit course can reduce GPA more than the same grade in a low-credit course.

 GPA equals the sum of grade points multiplied by credits, divided by total credits.

 Yes.
-Using a generic scale can produce misleading results, especially near thresholds.
+Using a generic scale can produce misleading results, especially near scholarships, progression, or admission thresholds.

 Yes.
-Near cut-offs, even a 1–2% change can shift GPA enough to change eligibility.
+Near cut-offs, even a 1–2% percentage change can shift the mapped grade point enough to change eligibility.

-Run baseline, conservative, and optimistic scenarios to see how sensitive your result is to small changes.
+Run baseline, conservative, and optimistic scenarios to see whether your result stays above the required GPA threshold.

-Using the wrong scale, ignoring credit weighting, and mixing grading systems are the most common errors.
+Using the wrong scale, ignoring credit weighting, mixing grading systems, and applying the wrong repeat-course policy are common errors.

-Yes, but convert all inputs into the same grade-point scale before calculating.
+Yes, but all inputs should be converted into the same institutional grade-point scale before calculating the GP

-Cross-check with another calculator and confirm against your institution’s official scale and transcript rules.
+Cross-check with another GPA calculator and confirm the output against your institution’s official scale, transcript rules, and credit policy.

 Commonly Used With